Gross & fine motor development in the first 2 years

-Keeping an eye on your preemies development can help you determine a little help might be necessary.
-To determine preemie developmental milestones we compare them to that of a normal birth milestones.
+Keeping an eye on your preemie's development can help you determine when a little help might be necessary.
+To understand preemie developmental milestones we correct for prematurity when considering when "normal" milestones are reached.

 It’s amazing how quickly babies grow and develop!
 The tables below highlight some important general developmental milestones.
 Although these tables give an average age at which milestones are achieved it is important to realise that even babies born at term achieve these milestones at varying ages.
 For preemies, you should always correct for their prematurity.